 "But God raised Him up again, putting an end to the agony of death, since it was impossible for Him to be held in its power.Acts 2:24(NASB)

 He told them that through the determinate counsel and foreknowledge of God, they had taken the Lord Jesus and had Him crucified, by the hands of wicked men.
-Peter wanted the Men of Israel to understand that He was the Messiah, Who came into the world to die as the sacrifice for man's sin.
-Peter wanted these folk to know this happened to carry out God’s pre-ordained plan of Salvation for His fallen creation - and the redemption of humanity.
+Peter wanted the men of Israel to understand that Jesus was the Messiah, Who came into the world to die as the sacrifice for man's sin.
+Peter wanted these folk to know that this happened, to carry out God’s pre-ordained plan of salvation for His fallen creation - and the redemption of humanity.